guptakartik0235/Computer_vision-Image/README.md

 ***
 * **[1st Code](1.py)**

-**Inputs** - The code requires the path within double inverted commas to be changed by path of any Image path.
+**Inputs** - The code requires the path within double inverted commas to be changed by path of any Image.

 **Working** - The code uses [Canny](https://docs.opencv.org/master/da/d22/tutorial_py_canny.html) function of opencv library to find Edges of a particular Image.